PoojaVM/master-ontology-app/README.md

 4. Features:
     1. SAML Authentication
         - User can signup and signin using SAML authentication.
+        - AWS Cognito is used for user authentication using Federated Identities.
     2. Concepts
         - View, sort, and search concepts
         - Add, edit and delete concepts (Only for Super Admin, Admin, and Editor)